Perturbing Isoradial Triangulations: Introduction

 In section~\ref{ssBeyondCheck} we ask whether these two limits can be interchanged.
 This question is related to whether the scaling limit in Theorem \ref{TfinalOPElike1} exists for a Delaunay graph (not necessarily isoradial) which is obtained as a small deformation of an isoradial Delaunay graph.
 We return to this issue in Section \ref{aVarOpFlips}.

-Section~\ref{brutal-approach} addresses issues of uniform convergence in the ``flip problem'' for smooth, scaled deformations.
-In Lemma~\ref{epsFbound2} we introduce a geometrical constraint on isoradial, Delaunay triangulations ensuring that no flips occur whenever the deformation parameter $\epsilon$ is bounded above by a threshold $\check\epsilon_F$ which is uniform both with respect to the scaling parameter and a proper subclass of isoradial, Delaunay triangulations.
+Section~\ref{brutal-approach} addresses the issue of the uniform convergence in the ``flip problem'' for smooth, scaled deformations.
+A first attempt is offered in Lemma~\ref{epsFbound2}, where we introduce a lower bound on the range of conformal angles for an isoradial Delaunay triangulation.
+This constraint ensures that no flips occur whenever the deformation parameter $\epsilon$ is bounded above by a threshold $\check\epsilon_F$ which is uniform both with respect to the scaling parameter and this proper subclass of isoradial Delaunay triangulations.

-In Section \ref{aVarOpFlips} we drop the constraints on the deformation parameter(s) stipulated by Lemma \ref{epsilonFbound} and we instead work with general geometric deformations $\uG_\epsilon$ of an isoradial, Delaunay graph $\uG_\mathrm{cr}$ which may incur flips.
+In Section \ref{aVarOpFlips} we return to the general case of deformations $\uG_\epsilon$ of Delaunay graphs $\uG_\mathrm{cr}$ which may incur edge flips.
 We look for uniform bounds on the variation of the corresponding operators $\Delta(\epsilon)$ and $\mathcal{D}(\epsilon)$ for small but non-zero values of the deformation parameters.
-In order to get bounds uniform with respect to the choice of initial, critical graph $\uG_\mathrm{cr}$ we estimate the growth of the radius $R(\uf_\epsilon)$ of an arbitrary triangle $\uf_\epsilon$ of $\uG_\epsilon$ as parameter $\epsilon$ varies in formal deformation.
-We deduce strong results on the uniform convergence of the scaling limit for $\Delta$ (Prop. \ref{propboundDelta}) and of the scaling limit of the second order bi-local term (leading to the OPE) (Prop. \ref{PropLimTr2}); the later result depends on a conjectural, uniform estimate (Conj. \ref{Conf3bound}) on $\nabla p_3 (\uf)$ and $\bar{\nabla} p_3(\uf)$ in terms of the radius $R(\uf)$ of a face $\uf$ and the scaling parameter.
-We finish the section by showing that there is a qualitative difference between $\Delta$ and $\mathcal{D}$, and we obtain a weaker but interesting ``simultaneous convergence'' result for the scaling limit of the second order bi-local term for $\mathcal{D}$ (Prop. \ref{PropLimTr2D}).
+In order to get {uniform bounds} with respect to the choice of the initial graph $\uG_0$ we obtain in Prop.~\ref{PropReps} estimate for the variation of the radius $R(\uf_\epsilon)$ of an arbitrary triangle $\uf_\epsilon$ of $\uG_\epsilon$ as the deformation parameter $\epsilon$ varies.
+We deduce strong results (summarized in Conj.~\ref{ConjectureLimTr2D}) on the uniform convergence of the scaling limit for $\Delta$ (Prop. \ref{propboundDelta}) and of the scaling limit of the second order bi-local term (leading to the OPE) (Prop. \ref{PropLimTr2}); the later result depends on a conjectural, uniform estimate (Conj. \ref{Conf3bound}) on $\nabla p_3 (\uf)$ and $\bar{\nabla} p_3(\uf)$ in terms of the radius $R(\uf)$ of a face $\uf$ and the scaling parameter.
+We finish the section by showing that there is a qualitative difference between $\Delta$ and $\mathcal{D}$, and we obtain a weaker but interesting ``simultaneous convergence'' result for the scaling limit of the second order bi-local term for $\mathcal{D}$ (Prop. \ref{PropLimTr2D}), summarized in Conj.~\ref{ConjectureLimTr2D}.